-On 10 December 2019, GMR Infrastructure Limited, the holding company of GMR Airports, had expressed their interest in writing to acquire MAHB's entire equity interest in GHIAL.
-However, during the year, MAHB had ceased its intention to dispose due to changes in circumstances as a result of COVID-19 pandemic.
+The unquoted shares at fair value outside Malaysia is in respect of 11% equity interest in GMR Hyderabad International Airport Limited (GHIAL).
 The fair value of the investment is arrived via valuation performed by certified external valuers based on the market approach, specifically the guideline public company method (GPCM).